sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this code, we create a new Map object and chain multiple set() operations to add key-value pairs to it.
 We can then retrieve the value associated with 'key1' using the get() method.

-### 200. How the map will behave if we use an Array as key ?
+### Question 200.
+How the map will behave if we use an Array as key ?

 In JavaScript, an array cannot be used as a key in a Map.
 When an array is used as a key, it will be coerced to a string using the `toString()` method, and the resulting string will be used as the key.
 Thus, two different arrays with the same values will be considered as two different keys because their `toString()` output will be different.
 For example: